TanvirAnjumApurbo/Numerical-Methods/README.md

     - **Option 1**: Implementing from scratch.
     - **Option 2**: Implementing using scikit-learn library.

+## Usage:

+Each algorithm is provided as a separate Python file.
+You can run them individually by executing the respective Python script.

+## Contribution:

+Contributions to this repository are welcome!
+If you have additional algorithms to add, or improvements to existing ones, feel free to submit a pull request.

 ---

 Feel free to explore the implementations and adapt them to your needs.
+Also customize it further according to your preferences or add any additional sections you find necessary!
 Happy coding!